 This document provides procedures for investigating and determining allegations of malpractice and maladministration.

 All staff must be vigilant regarding malpractice and maladministration where malpractice or maladministration occurs it must be dealt with in a fair, thorough, impartial and objective way.

 The educators will supervise investigations resulting from allegations of malpractice or maladministration.
 They are also required to inform all suspected of malpractice or maladministration of their rights and responsibilities.
 Investigations will escalate to the Principal depending on their gravity and scope.

-The Healing Zone Academy reserves the right, in suspected cases of malpractice and maladministration to withhold the issuing of results/certificates or suspend any employee or contractor while an investigation is in progress.
+The Healing Zone Training Centre reserves the right, in suspected cases of malpractice and maladministration to withhold the issuing of results/certificates or suspend any employee or contractor while an investigation is in progress.
 The re issuing will then depend on the outcome of the investigation.

 The Centre requires: